clsty/uhuruphotos-android-testbuild/README.md

 This is a **non-official** repo, not related with uhuruphotos-android.

-Also note that I **don't** know about android developing (at least for now), don't take my instructions here too seriously (although I'll try to write as better as I can).
+Also note that I **don't** know about android developing (at least for now), don't take my instructions here too seriously (although I'll try to write it better).

 I created this repo for notes and backup about building and translation (localization) thingy.